Luís Castro (football manager, born 1980)

-Luís Manuel Ferreira de Castro (born 7 May 1980) is a Portuguese football manager who is in charge of the French Ligue 1 club Nantes.
+Luís Manuel Ferreira de Castro (born 7 May 1980) is a Portuguese football manager, who is the head coach of La Liga club Levante.

 Career

 Early career

 Castro was born in Moreira de Cónegos, Braga District, and began his managerial career with the under-10 squad at Vizela.
 In 2005, he was invited by Moreirense to be their youth coordinator and manager of the under-19 squad.

 In 2009, after a year in charge of the under-14s of the Braga Football Association, Castro returned to Vizela.
 In 2011, he moved abroad and took over the under-15 team of Saudi club Al Nassr.

 Castro returned to his home country in 2012, after being named manager of Vitória de Guimarães' under-15 squad.
 He then took over the under-19s and worked as a youth coordinator before moving to Hungary in July 2016, with Debreceni VSC.

 In 2017, Castro returned to Vitória de Guimarães under the same role, and was also in charge of the under-23s in the 2018–19 season.